Matthew ‘Chippa’ Campbell

 In his training and classes, Chippa often draws upon his experience in the army (infantry and commandoes) and martial arts, as well as his background as a personal trainer and stunt professional.

-Parkour encompasses many things Chippa finds important: learning to use your body, being healthy and strong (in mind and body), and using these skills to help others, which he does mostly through teaching.
+Parkour encompasses many things Chippa finds important: learning to use your body, developing health and strength (in mind and body), and using these skills to help others, which he does mostly through teaching.

 Amy started her training in 2009, when a friend encouraged her to join a class.
 She had no idea what parkour was at the time, but her first impression was positive: she loved the challenge of finding her own way over obstacles.